 Slipknot – They’ll be at Knotfest in Japan on the same dates… sorry gang!

 Korn and Anthrax – They’re also playing Knotfest in Japan!

-The Damned Things – They’re playing Good Things Festival and Scott Ian will be in Japan with Anthrax, so that also rules them out.
+The Damned Things – Scott Ian will be in Japan with Anthrax, so that rules them out.

-Tool – They’re teasing a headline tour in Feb 2020 instead!
+Tool – They’re doing a headline tour in Feb 2020 instead!